 It worked out, though.
 I used red, orange, and yellow Copic markers to color my leaves, and a medium brown for the tree trunk.
 I stamped my sentiment, then finished off my leaves with a little Clear Wink o’ Stella.

-You don’t need a specific type of die to make this type of dimensional design – feel free to use some of your smaller dies to create a pattern, die cut them and use a low tack sticky sheet to transfer them to your project, exactly the way you cut them and in all the right places!
+You don’t need a specific type of die to make this kind of dimensional design.
+Feel free to use some of your smaller dies to create a pattern, die cut them and use a low tack sticky sheet to transfer them to your project, exactly the way you cut them and in all the right places!

 Give it a try!